• Skip to primary navigation

 curried air fryer chickpeas make the crunchiest healthy snack

-chickpeas in a bowl
+Chickpeas in a white bowl

-Reasons why you should this recipe
+Reasons why you should try this recipe

 • Packed with great flavour from the herb and spices